Best Hikes Big Island: Discover the Big Island’s Untamed Beauty on These Epic Hikes

 • Volcano Culturally Sacred: Removing ANY rocks, even small ones, from areas like Hawaiʻi Volcanoes National Park is disrespectful to native Hawaiian culture and beliefs.
 If uncertain, don’t take it.

-• Microclimates are King: The Big Island has drastic variations in climate within short distances.
+• Microclimates are King: Hiking Big Island Hawaii means facing drastic variations in climate within short distances.
 Research the zone you’re hiking IN DETAIL (not just the general island forecast).
 The island’s diverse microclimates can expose you to sun, rain, and wind all in one hike.
 Waterproof gear is essential, and layers are your best friend.
 A lightweight, breathable rain jacket and a warm layer should always be in your pack, no matter how clear the sky looks when you start.

 • Acclimatize to Altitude: The altitude on some Big Island hikes, especially those around Mauna Kea and Mauna Loa, can affect even the most experienced hikers.
 Spend a day or two acclimatizing to the elevation, particularly if you plan to summit Mauna Kea or tackle high-altitude trails.

-• Flash Floods and Streams: Be hyper-aware of rainfall, even if distant.
+• Flash Floods and Streams: Whether you’re hiking in Kona Hawaii or in Hilo, be hyper-aware of rainfall, even if distant.
 Canyons or gulches can flood without warning, turning a hike into a dangerous situation.
 Check streamflow forecasts before heading into these types of regions.

 • Wind – Not Just a Breeze: Gusts on exposed ridges or near the coast can be surprisingly strong, affecting balance and heat loss.
 Plan layering options accordingly.